 Choosing of Respondents

 Choose respondents carefully.
-It is important that a questionnaire be sent to those who possess the desired information.
-And who is interested, honestly?
+It is important that a questionnaire be sent to those who possess the desired information, who is interested and honestly willing to fill it.

 Follow-up